Rain at Balagolla Likely to Play Spoilsport in IND vs PAK Clash on 2nd Sept

 Subscribe to Our Newsletter Today!

-Asia Cup 2023: Bad Weather, Rain at Balagolla, Sri Lanka Likely to Play Spoilsport in IND vs PAK Clash on 2nd Sept
+IND vs PAK, Asia Cup 2023: Rail Likely To Play Spoilsport In India Vs Pakistan Tie On September 2?

-The weather forecast for 2nd September predicts heavy showers at Balagolla, Sri Lanka which can result in rain spoiling the proceedings of much awaited IND vs PAK clash in Asia Cup 2023
+The weather forecast for September 2 predicts haeavy rain at Pallekele in Sri Lanka which can result in spoil the match proceedings of much awaited IND vs PAK clash in Asia Cup 2023

 New Delhi: Rohit Sharma-led Team India is set to return to cricketing action with the high-octane clash against their arch-rivals Pakistan at the Asia Cup 2023.
 India will play their opening match against Babar Azam and company at the Pallekele International Cricket Stadium on September 2.